 Petals from Mars

-Petals from Mars is a brave, intimate chronicle of a fiery battle for holding one’s power and standing firm when life demands submission.
-A story about refusing to be defined by one’s environment.
-It takes the reader on a journey through adversity, triumph, secrets, jealousy, disempowerment, and sabotage.
-Judie Dziezak’s words evoke hope and inspiration.
-With keen insight, she unfolds a look into the strength of the human spirit and how difficulty can blossom into inner strength, resilience, self-love, compassion, and a deep connection to our inner wisdom.
+From turbulence to grace.
+A brave, intimate chronicle of a fiery battle for holding one’s power and standing firm when life demands submission.
+A moving story about refusing to be defined by one’s environment.
+It takes the reader on an exploration of adversity, triumph, secrets, jealousy, disempowerment, and sabotage as it subtly reveals how challenges can unfold into resilience, self-discovery, compassion, and self-love.

 ◇ ◇ ◇

-Those who know Dziezak as an attorney, scientist, or technology editor see a soft-spoken, pleasant, competent professional who has it all together and courageously stands up for what’s right even when she is the only one standing.
-But what they don’t know is that she harbors a dark secret: growing up, she wrestled with a tumultuous crescendo of abuse from her mentally ill mother.
+Those who know Dziezak as an attorney, scientist, or technology writer see a soft-spoken, pleasant, competent professional who has it all together and courageously stands up for what’s right even when she is the only one standing.
+But what they don’t know is that she harbored a dark secret lifelong until the writing of this book.

-In her work in male-dominated professions where she is the only woman or among the first few women, struggles are not commonplace.
+In an odd sense, these experiences imbue her with traits that prepare her for later being the only woman, if not among the first, in a man’s world.
+Here, power struggles are not commonplace.
 But when they occur, they are a doozy.
-As adversarial ghosts of jealousy, sabotage, and disempowerment, reminiscent of those from her youth, surface, Dziezak turns to the treasures gleaned from her early years of abuse: resilience, inner strength, wisdom, and heightened intuition.
-And after encountering a stream of dilemmas, she learns the ultimate lesson—the key to moving forward.
+Adversarial ghosts from her youth — jealousy, sabotage, and disempowerment — surface, promising an upheaval.
+She turns to the treasures gleaned from her early years of abuse: resilience, inner strength, self-reliance, and heightened intuition.
+And after encountering a stream of dilemmas, she learns the ultimate lesson, the key to moving forward into her own power.

 ◇ ◇ ◇